Jira Issue Recovery Guide: How To Restore Deleted Issues In Jira

 Why should you back up your Jira data?

 To start with, what about looking at the following scenario?
 Let’s say your team uses a backup script to protect Jira data, but unfortunately for you, the script overwrites your backed-up Jira data.
 Thus, if some of your issues are accidentally deleted and you haven’t noticed it on time before another backup, your data will be lost.
-So, human errors, outages, and ransomware attacks are among the reasons for protecting your Jira issues and other Jira data.
+So, you may need to recover deleted issues due to human errors, outages, and ransomware attacks are among the reasons for protecting your Jira issues and other Jira data to avoid data loss.

 One more aspect, that’s worth our attention is security compliance.
 If your organization is about to pass and comply with security protocols, like GDPR, SOC 2, HIPAA, or ISO 27001, then backup and Disaster Recovery strategy is a necessary measure.